 WATSU – WATer shiatSU

-Prime benefits to patients and staff
+Prime benefits to patients, staff and others.

 Body-temperature water is an ideal medium for freeing energy.
 The lightness of the body in water allows the practitioner to float the receiver, to free the spinal vertebrae, to articulate joints and elongate muscles in ways that are not possible on land.
 These rhythmic and dance-like movements are performed in harmony with the breath to inspire the natural regeneration of mind, body and spirit.